 Impressive, Life-Long, Natural

 The ideal candidate for this commonly performed procedure is a newborn/neonate (< three weeks old) that has malformed ears.
 This is relatively common and can affect up to 30% of all families.
 Unfortunately, it is difficult to predict which will get better and which children will not improve.
 Frequently, ear malformations become a source of teasing and bullying in later years.
 Improper folding of the upper portion of the ear (lop ear), excess ear protrusion away from the head, prominent earlobes, or a combination of these findings are the typical problems that can be treated.
 Early intervention takes advantage of early cartilage softness resulting from maternal estrogen effects.
-Correction using EarWell System can make an impressive, life-long, and natural improvement within the first few months of life.
+At our practice in Plano Ear Molding using EarWell System can make an impressive, life-long, and natural improvement within the first few months of life.

 Dr. Brobst understands that anything that has to do with your child, especially your infant, is sensitive and requires a gentle approach.
-He takes the time to explain each step and answer any questions before the EarWell System is put in place.
+He takes the time to explain each step and answer any questions before Ear Molding with the EarWell System is performed.
 His entire staff creates a loving and caring environment where you can rest assured that your baby will be well-treated.

 No ears too small or big

 The EarWell system is gentle, non-invasive, and highly effective at correcting ear deformations.
 With Ear Molding Plano patients can expect the following benefits:

 A good candidate for Ear Molding is an infant with a visible ear deformity presenting within the first month of life (ideally within the first two weeks).
 Infants with ear deformities that are too severe for the EarWell system to correct may require alternative surgical interventions or procedures at an older age.
 It is important to consult with Dr. Brobst, who is trained and experienced in using the EarWell system, to determine if it is the right treatment for your child.